tacaswell/build_the_world/README.md

 $ xonsh make_bleeding.xsh
 ```

-which will start from CPython try to build everything.
-If something goes wrong
+which will start from CPython try to move to the tip of the current default
-in the middle (which it often does), you can resolve the issue
+branch and then build everything.
+If something goes wrong in the middle (which
+it often does), you can resolve the issue

 ```xonsh
 $ vox activate bleeding  # or how ever you activate venvs in your shell